troch/angular-multi-step-form/docs/multi-step-instance.md

 <a name="finish"></a>
 `multiStepFormInstance.finish()`
-Call the provided `onCancel` callback or destroy the multi-step form component.
+Call the provided `onFinish` callback or destroy the multi-step form component.

 <a name="getActiveIndex"></a>
 `multiStepFormInstance.getActiveIndex()`